 Bridges earned his B.A. from Drew University in 2000 and is currently the Dean of Students at his alma mater, The Pennington School.

 Brian Thomsen is NLSA's Director of Player Development/Technical Director.
-Brian’s love for soccer started early in his life; It all started when his grandfather came to the United States via Scotland in 1963.
-Coming from a long line of soccer players within his family dynamic, Brian, along with his brother and sister, jumped on board and got involved in the world’s sport rather quickly.
+Brian’s love for soccer started early in his life.
+Coming from a long line of soccer players within his family dynamic, starting when his grandfather came to the United States via Scotland in 1963, Brian, along with his brother and sister, jumped on board and got involved in the world’s sport rather quickly.

 Brian started training teams with his uncle and father in the New Jersey shore region while in high school.
 He began to realize his desire to “teach” soccer when his high-level playing days were finally over.
 Brian would like to help transfer all the soccer information he learned during his soccer career and connect with today’s youth soccer players.
 He specializes in technique, reading the game, passing, and tactical awareness.

-Brian's Professional Licenses include a USSF "F" License, USSF "E" License, USSF National "D" License, La Liga Training Methodologies Level 3, and the NSCAA Futsal Diploma.
+Brian is currently pursuing his USSF "C" License and United Soccer Coaches Advanced National Diploma.
+His current Professional Licenses include a USSF National "D" License, USSF "E" License, USSF "F" License, La Liga Training Methodologies Level 3, and the NSCAA Futsal Diploma.

 Team Training Staff